icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/protocol-frames.md

 custom OpaqueData // 64-bits opaque data
 ```

-A Pong frame with the same opaque payload should be sent after receiving a Ping frame.
+A Pong frame with the same opaque payload must be sent after receiving a Ping frame.

 ## Pong frame